-These dreamy peanut noodles with shiitakes and miso are enveloped in a rich coconut cream sauce.
-Perfect for speedy dinners!
+These creamy peanut miso noodles with shiitake mushrooms are enveloped in a rich coconut sauce.
+(Adapted from Deliciously Ella)

-- One 8-ounce package of brown rice noodles (ramen, udon, or lo mein would also work)
+- One 8-ounce package of brown rice noodles (ramen, udon, or lo mein also work)

 - 1 teaspoon toasted sesame oil

-- 1 cup shelled edamame (frozen or thawed)
+- 1 cup shelled edamame, frozen or thawed (See note below)

 - 1-inch piece of ginger, peeled and minced

 - 1 cup full-fat unsweetened canned coconut milk (about ½ standard can)